ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ### Create Detection Sequence

-Before loading detections a detection sequence is created.
+Before loading detections, a detection sequence is created.
 The sequence is used to populate the `det_key` column.
 The `det_key` value is an unique ID for that detection to help ensure there are no duplicates.
 If a sequence is required, you will see this output:

 ```
 creating sequence v2lbeiar.detections_seq...
 OK